The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Introduction and main results

-A key difficulty in establishing Theorem \ref{freeasy} is the surface energy of a Coulomb gas.
+Another difficulty in establishing Theorem \ref{freeasy} is the surface energy of a Coulomb gas.
 The typical inter-particle distance of this gas is $N^{-1/2}$, therefore the total Coulomb energy for particles within a distance $N^{-1/2}$ to the boundary of the support of the equilibrium measure is of order $N$.
-Theorem \ref{freeasy} requires to capture these interaction energies up to order $N^{1-\kappa}$.
-In other words, the leading term in the ``energy associated with the charges near the boundary of the support of the Coulomb gas" has to be identified.
+To see this, note that the number of surface particles, i.e., particles with distance of order $N^{-1/2}$ to the boundary, is of order $\sqrt N$.
+Thus their Coulomb interaction energy is of order $N$.
+Theorem~\ref{freeasy} requires to capture these interaction energies up to order $N^{1-\kappa}$.
+In other words, the leading term in the energy associated with the charges near the boundary of the support of the Coulomb gas has to be identified.
 Our idea is to use an ideal gas approximation for a boundary layer and then switch to a Yukawa approximation for interior particles.
 We will explain this idea in Section~\ref{sec:quasifree}.

 In Section~\ref{sec:clt}, we first prove that the central limit theorem holds after subtracting a random term, the \emph{local angle term}.
 From this result and the asymptotic expansion of the free energy for the Coulomb gas, Theorem \ref{freeasy}, we obtain that the angle term does in fact vanish in a large deviation sense.
 We thus prove Theorem~\ref{clt} for a test function $f$ with macroscopic support.
 For test functions with support on a mesoscopic scale~$b$, we proceed via conditioning to a disk of radius~$2b$.
-This conditioning procedure was used in \cite{1510.02074}; it has the advantage of reformulating the question into a problem on the natural scale $b$.
+This conditioning procedure was used in \cite{MR3694026}; it has the advantage of reformulating the question into a problem on the natural scale $b$.

 Throughout the paper, we will extensively use the local density and rigidity estimates for the Yukawa gas and Coulomb gas with additional angular interaction, in a form similar to (\ref{eqn:local}) and (\ref{e:rigidity}).
-In Appendices~\ref{app:yukawa}--\ref{app:Yrigi}, we therefore extend the estimates of \cite{1510.02074} to the Yukawa gas and the Coulomb gas with angle term.
-In Appendix~\ref{app:average}, we prove an important estimate related to the energy distortion from embedding torus into the Euclidean space.
+In Appendices~\ref{app:Yrigi}--\ref{app:yukawa}, we therefore extend the estimates of \cite{MR3694026} to the Yukawa gas and the Coulomb gas with angle term.
+The rigidity estimates, to be proved in Appendix~\ref{app:Yrigi}, use estimates of the local laws in Appendix~\ref{app:yukawa}.
+We reverse the logic order because the proofs of the local laws in Appendix~\ref{app:yukawa} are technical and use extensively conventions from \cite{MR3694026}.